atirek-couture/CaiML-User_Guide/README.md

 from caiml import InputModel, OutputModel url = model.url # model can be an instance of either of OutputModel/InputModel class
 ```

+## Model Serving

+The process of deploying a machine learning model so that it can be used by applications and systems elsewhere to make real-time predictions and classifications based on incoming data is called Model Serving.

+Basically, it involves deploying a trained model to a production environment, setting up infrastructure such as servers or cloud platforms, and building an API that can take in data, apply the model, and return the predictions.

+Model serving also involves monitoring the performance of the model in production and making updates or improvements as needed.
+This includes retraining the model with updated data or algorithms to improve its accuracy and effectiveness.

+### Cai AutoML Serving features:
+A CLI tool for model serving in CaiML.
+1. Support for multiple model libraries, like
+    - scikit-learn
+    - xgboost
+    - lightgbm
+    - Tensorflow
+    - Keras
+    - Pytorch

+2. Support for custom trained model to be served.
+3. Pre/Post process model script/template for converting user's input and model's input (`preprocess()`), and also for model's output and response sent to the user (`postprocess()`).
+4. Artifact storage in multiple formats, such as local storage, S3, and GCS.
+5. Serving endpoints are created so that it can be easily used in APIs.
+6. Monitoring the resources, metrics, and performance of the models, as well as auto-logging of metrics.
+7. Support for both A/B testing and Canary Endpoint Testing.
+The ratio/weights provided in CLI determine the type of testing:
+    - Comparable ratio of requests represents A/B testing
+    - Ratio where one portion is significantly larger than the other represents Canary deployments.

+### Getting Started

+1. Install the CLI tool by running `pip install caiml-serving`.

+2. Create a serving service for the model to be served, by the following command,
+    > `caiml-serving create --name "serving example"` (note down the service ID generated)

+3. Either train a new Model or use already trained model by uploading it or finding its ID.
+Make sure `Experiment.init()` is present before model training.

+4. Make sure to dump and store the trained model, if training from scratch.

+5. Register the model
+    > `caiml-serving --id <service_id> model add --engine "" --endpoint "" --preprocess "" --name "" --project ""`

+    - Available engines are triton, sklearn, xgboost, lightgbm, custom, custom_async.
+    - Provide the `<service_id>` generated when serving-service was created.
+    - Add endpoint of your choice, which would be appended to the `BASE_SERVE_URL` for serving over the endpoint.
+    - Provide preprocessing and postprocessing code for the input and output format validation and conversion to get appropriate request-response.
+    - Provide the correct name and project for the model to be registered over the service.

+6. (Optional) Configure the model auto-update on the Serving Service
+    > `caiml-serving --id <service_id> model auto-update --engine "" --endpoint "" --preprocess "" --name "" --project "" --max-versions 2`

+    - Provide all the necessary arguments in the above CLI as per requirement.

+7. (Optional) A/B Testing / Canary Endpoint Setup
+    > `caiml-serving --id <service_id> model canary --endpoint "test_model" --weights 0.1 0.9 --input-endpoints test_model/2 test_model/1`

+    - All requests to the endpoint, `/test_model` will re-direct 10% to `/test_model/2` and 90% to `/test_model/1`.

+8. Testing endpoint (serving)
+    - run the python file `request.py` (`python request.py`) by modifying the input parameters for serving.
+    > `response_text = curlReq("", payload_file = "", payload_img = "", payload = "")`

+    - Only provide one of the arguments from `payload_file`, `payload_img`, and `payload`, where `payload` is a dictionary, `payload_file` is path for input JSON file, and `payload_img` is path to a png/jpg image (for triton based engine).